MicrosoftDocs/azure-docs/articles/service-fabric/standalone-tutorial-create-infrastructure.md

 ![AWS key pair selection][aws-keypair]

-Finally, click on **Launch Instances**, and then **View Instances**.
+Finally, select **Launch Instances**, and then **View Instances**.
 You have the basis for your Service Fabric cluster created, now you need to add a few final configurations to the instances themselves to prep them for the Service Fabric configuration.

 ## Modify the security group

 Service Fabric requires a number of ports open between the hosts in your cluster.
 To open these ports in the AWS infrastructure, select one of the instances that you created.
-Then click on the name of the security group, for example,  **launch-wizard-4**.
+Then select the name of the security group, for example,  **launch-wizard-4**.

 ![Modify security group][aws-ec2security]